 Recently, I was given the opportunity to try out PDS barbed threads for facial rejuvenation.
 These threads are advertised as non-painful, low-downtime, cheaper than a traditional facelift, and with great, lasting results.
 Although I did not see this as a replacement for a facelift, I wanted to try this new technology in action.

-I saw the advertisement for this procedure in the same category as Restylane, Juvederm, Botox and other injectables.
-These injectable agents can serve as stand-alone procedures in patients that are not ready to undergo a surgical procedure, or as adjuncts to a surgical procedure.
-Furthermore, I have seen and heard of “thread-lifts” for the last 7-8 years, the thread-lift procedure had been touted on Dr. Oz, and various other TV shows, and I wanted to see what the newest iteration of this technology would yield.
+I saw the advertisement for this procedure in the same category as Restylane®, JUVÉDERM®, BOTOX® , and other injectables.
+These injectable agents can serve as stand-alone procedures for patients that are not ready to undergo a surgical procedure, or as adjuncts to a surgical procedure.
+I have heard of “thread lifts” for the last seven or eight years.
+Thread lift procedures have been touted by Dr. Oz, and various other TV shows — I wanted to see what the newest iteration of this technology would yield.

-These are normally the traditional goals of an endoscopic brow lift, and a face lift.
+These are normally the traditional goals of an endoscopic brow lift, and a facelift.

-What I learned from all of this…I will look at new technologies.
-But I will judge new technologies against proven gold standards for the patient’s goals.
-If a patient desires: a tighter neck line, less jowls, with a lifted/fuller midface, I will recommend a face lift.
+What I learned from all of this is this: I will look at new technology.
+But, I will judge new technologies against proven gold standards for the patient’s goals.
+If a patient desires a tighter neckline, less jowls, with a lifted or fuller midface, I will recommend a facelift.
 I do not feel that the barbed thread lifts offer a single advantage other than cheaper cost to the patient.
-Furthermore, the cheaper cost is nullified by the poor overall result and the need to return to the operating room.
+Furthermore, the cheaper cost is nullified by the poor overall results and the need to return, once again, to the operating room.